-Where this is considered an action the investment manager would want to proceed with, the investment manager would evaluate the best possible approach to bring about the required outcome.
+Where this is considered an action the Investment Manager would want to proceed with, the Investment Manager would evaluate the best possible approach to bring about the required outcome.
 Considerations of what the goals/objectives would be, the potential timelines for results, and what outputs/outcomes would evidence the results needed.
-Considerations would also be whether bilateral engagement would be effective (a function of the extent to which the investment manager has existing relations with the issuer, and how good these are) as compared with working collaboratively with other stakeholders including other investors; and consideration of whether the issue being engaged on is one the issuer can reasonably be expected to influence or whether it is a systematic issue, which requires wider industry/policy change to bring about positive change.
+Considerations would also be whether bilateral engagement would be effective (a function of the extent to which the Investment Manager has existing relations with the issuer, and how good these are) as compared with working collaboratively with other stakeholders including other investors; and consideration of whether the issue being engaged on is one the issuer can reasonably be expected to influence or whether it is a systematic issue, which requires wider industry/policy change to bring about positive change.

-The investment manager would look to track its engagement activities and monitor progress and effectiveness and take the appropriate action.
+The Investment Manager would look to track its engagement activities and monitor progress and effectiveness and take the appropriate action.

-Engagement may occur in response to an event or proactively as part of the investment manager's engagement work programme.
+Engagement may occur in response to an event or proactively as part of the Investment Manager's engagement activities.
 The focus of engagement may include, but not limited to, ESG disclosure, ethical business conduct, labour and human rights as well as environmental issues such as climate change.
 It can occur bilaterally or working in collaboration with external stakeholders.
-Such activities may be undertaken by the credit and/or ESG investment analysts.
+Such activities may be undertaken by the credit analyst and/or fixed income members of the RI team.
 Details of engagement activities may be kept confidential in order to foster a constructive relationship with the issuer.

 Incidents/controversies and reputational risks are considered as part of the ESG assessment process.
 The issuer ESG evaluation process provides an avenue for identification of areas where issuers may have heightened exposure to potential ESG related incidents, either through industry/operational exposure or weak management/mitigation of risks and resultant poor performance.
-In terms of responding to material ESG incidents/controversies where this has been identified, this is a collaborative effort between the investment manager's ESG investment function and the investment teams, primarily with the investment analyst covering the issuer/sector/region.
+In terms of responding to material ESG incidents/controversies where this has been identified, this is a collaborative effort between the Investment Manager's fixed income members of the RI team and the investment teams, primarily with the investment analyst covering the issuer/sector/region.
 In some instances, it may require issuer engagement to better understand the situation, the management response and any actions resulting from this.
-In other cases, engagement may require the investment manager to suggest changes to existing issuer ESG practices to mitigate further risks.
+In other cases, engagement may require the Investment Manager to suggest changes to existing issuer ESG practices to mitigate further risks.

-NOTE: whilst not a material activity given the fixed income asset class, as part of the engagement effort or in light of the outcome of an engagement effort, the investment manager may exercise its proxy voting rights accordingly.
-Decisions on voting are made by the relevant investment teams, informed by input from the ESG Investment resource as appropriate.
+NOTE: whilst not a material activity given the fixed income asset class, as part of the engagement effort or in light of the outcome of an engagement effort, the Investment Manager may exercise its proxy voting rights accordingly.
+Decisions on voting are made by the relevant investment teams, informed by input from the RI team as appropriate.